BMW: The Mastery Of Speed

 “BMW understood and mastered the art of performance motorcycle design long before many other manufacturers discovered that performance sells,” said Mark Mederski, executive director, Motorcycle Hall of Fame Museum.
 “This exhibit not only traces BMW’s sporting DNA back to its source, but gives visitors the chance to see how it evolved through some of the most significant machines ever engineered and produced by the company.”

-Visitors will enjoy some exceptional early and rare BMW designs.
-Particularly significant is the oldest motorcycle on display, a 1927 BMW R47, one of 1,720 machines sold between 1927 and 1928.
+Visitors enjoyed some exceptional early and rare BMW designs.
+Particularly significant was the oldest motorcycle on display, a 1927 BMW R47, one of 1,720 machines sold between 1927 and 1928.
 As early as 1921, BMW was producing powerplants like the two-cylinder 494cc flat twin in the R47, which launched the bike to a then-sizzling top speed of nearly 70 mph.
-Motorcycles from nearly every decade of the company’s history are on view, including the R5 (above), the road-going twin cam sport model based on BMW's consistent race winner, the R5SS (Super Sport).
+Motorcycles from nearly every decade of the company’s history were on view, including the R5 (above), the road-going twin cam sport model based on BMW's consistent race winner, the R5SS (Super Sport).
 BMW offered a sport motorcycle in each of its eight decades and it is this sporting heritage that enabled them to accomplish their "Mastery of Speed."